It Doesn't Have to Be Arbitrary

 How about marginal states that we know are possible but are unlikely, or highly

 unusual?
-Should such cases be possible in our Arbitrary
+Should such cases be possible in our Arbitrary instances and thus

 propagate through all our property-based tests?